buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Monster List by Challenge Rating

-**Accelerated**: an Accelerated creature gains a number of bonus Actions per round equal to the Accelerated value.
-The duration is indicated after the *"\"*.
-When the duration is indicated, it means until the end of the expiration round.
-Ex.
-Accelerated 1/3r, Accelerated 2/-.

-**Increase Damage Category**: when the rule tells you to increase the size or category of a die, follow this pattern.

-1d4 -> 1d6 -> 1d8 -> 1d10 (1d12)-> 2d6 -> 2d8 -> 2d10 -> 3d6 -> 3d8 -> 3d10.

-**Blinded**: The character cannot see anything.
-They suffer a -2 penalty to most Skills based on Strength and Dexterity.

-All checks or activities based on vision (such as reading, or any Awareness checks based on sight) automatically fail.
-All opponents are considered to have invisibility against the blinded character.

-Blinded characters always consider terrain as difficult and must make an Acrobatics check with DC 12 to move faster than half their speed.
-Creatures who fail this check fall Prone.
-Characters who remain blinded for long periods may become accustomed to some of these penalties and begin to overcome some of them, at the Narrator's discretion.

-Whoever attacks a creature that cannot see them has a -1d6 penalty to Attack Rolls, while the invisible creature attacking a creature that cannot see it has +1d6 to Attack Rolls.

-**Charmed**: A charmed creature cannot attack or target the charmer with attacks, special abilities, or harmful magical effects.

-Any potential threat caused by the charmer, such as an approaching hostile creature, allows the charmed creature a new Saving Throw against the charm effect.
-Any obvious threat, such as someone drawing a weapon, casting a spell, or aiming a ranged weapon at the charmed creature, automatically breaks the effect.

-An ally of the charmed creature can shake them to allow a new Saving Throw by spending 2 Actions.

-The charmer has +1d6 on any Skill check to socially interact with the creature.

-The Charmed effect ends if the creature becomes dying.

-**Fatigued**: A fatigued character cannot run or Charge and suffers a -1 penalty to Defense, Check (Attack Rolls, Magic Check, Profiency Check and Saving Throws) and Movement.
-If they do anything normally fatiguing, they increase their level of Fatigue and also take penalties to movement and basic Skill checks.

-If a character does not sleep at least 8 hours (Fort Save DC 17) within 24 hours or sleeps in medium or heavy armor, they are fatigued in the morning.

-After 1 hour of complete rest (or Lesser Restoration), a Fatigued 2 character becomes Fatigued.

-**Table: Fatigue Levels**

 | **Conditions** | **Penality** | **Recovery** |
 | --- | --- | --- |
 | Fatigued | 1 | 1h |